 Guest Post and Photos By: Anna & Oscar (2.5 years)

-Here are our Top 10 things to do with kids in Berlin that we’ve discovered so far!
+Here are our top activities, sights and ice cream to enjoy with kids in Berlin that we’ve discovered so far!

 1. Cycle the Streets